Last updated on March 11th, 2022 at 09:26 pm

-- Volunteering: £1600 for 4 weeks approx – includes in-country support, airport transfers, food, accommodation (in tents) and project costs.
+- Volunteering (£1,600): For 4 weeks which included in-country support, airport transfers, food, accommodation (tents) and project costs.

-- Food/Drink: £200 – food is included on week days and not included at weekends but there are quite a few nice places to eat and drink in and around town.
-Olga’s pizza is my favourite.
+- Weekend Food & Drinks (£200): Food is included on weekdays and not included at weekends but there are quite a few nice places to eat and drink in and around town.

-- Activities: You can do all sorts from white-water rafting, jet-boating, sunset cruises, cycle tour, high tea at the Royal Livingstone, bungee jumping and even a weekend trip to Chobe.
-I’ll include the prices of the things I did in the activities section below.
-You get a few discounts as a Book Bus volunteer.
+- Activities: You can do all sorts from white-water rafting, jet-boating, sunset cruises, cycle tour, high tea at the Royal Livingstone, bungee jumping and even a weekend trip to Chobe National Park in Botswana.
+I’ll include the cost for these in the activities section at the bottom.

-- Other: £50 – I had some clothes made, bought souvenirs and a local SIM etc and you may need a bit of money for taxis to and from restaurants or going to watch the football at the theatre in town.
+- Other (£50): I had some clothes made, bought souvenirs and a local SIM etc and you may need a bit of money for taxis to and from restaurants etc.

 This is the train between Zambia and Tanzania, a wonderful, epic journey if ever there was one.
 I probably could have flown for a similar price… but where would the fun in that be?